slatedocs/slate/source/index.html.md

 -d '{"partner_user_id":"51200021","bank_code": "014","amount": 150000,"is_open" : false,"is_single_use" : false,"is_lifetime": false,"expiration_time": 5,"username_display" : "va name","email": "email@mail.com"}'
 ```

-> It will return an error message if the request is not valid based on the error response codes documentation [https://api-docs.oyindonesia.com/#va-aggregator-response-codes](https://api-docs.oyindonesia.com/#va-aggregator-response-codes).
+> It will return an error message if the request is not valid based on the [error response codes](https://api-docs.oyindonesia.com/#va-aggregator-response-codes) documentation.
 Otherwise, below is the sample of response parameters that will be returned:

 ```json
 {